Facilitate easy enrollment

 Make patient portal communication the norm.

 Move away from traditional methods of patient communication, like phone and mail.
-Frame the patient portal as the best way to reach providers and see important medical information.
+Frame the patient portal as the best way to reach clinicians and see important medical information.

 Inova Health | From the field